 The content of the course bearing this number will vary with the special interests and qualifications of the professor teaching it.
 May be taken as a level II theory elective.
-Prerequisite: TH241 or graduate student standing and removal of all music theory deficiencies.
+Prerequisite: TH241 and permission of instructor or graduate student standing and removal of all music theory deficiencies.